 Seems like a great time to save money by flying Space-A, right?
 Well, maybe not.

-Eligibility for Space-A flights is a fantastic privilege available to active duty and retired military families.
+Flying Space-A is a fantastic privilege available to eligible members of the military community.
 Under the right circumstances, you can save hundreds – or even thousands – of dollars, particularly when traveling outside the continental United States (OCONUS).

 But Space-A travel is not the best option for every situation, and the year-end holiday period is one of those times when you’re better off finding alternatives.